An asynchronous and task-based implementation of Peridynamics utilizing HPX -- the C++ standard library for parallelism and concurrency: Peridynamics theory

 \section{Peridynamics theory}

-In this section, we briefly introduce the key feature of peridyanmics theory essential for the implementation.
-For more details about PD we refer to~\cite{bobaru2016handbook,madenci2014peridynamic,javili2019peridynamics} and for the utilized material models to~\cite{CMPer-Silling,CMPer-Lipton3,CMPer-Lipton}.
+In this section, we briefly introduce the key feature of peridynamics theory essential for the implementation.
+For more details about PD we refer to~\cite{javili2019peridynamics} and for the utilized material models to~\cite{CMPer-Silling,CMPer-Lipton3,CMPer-Lipton}.